Yes, a family member can get paid to be a caregiver. Here's how

 When mom or dad gets older or gets sick, you want to do everything possible to care for them.
 But even with the best of intentions, being a family caregiver is extraordinarily hard work.

 The emotional and financial tolls associated with being a family caregiver are well-documented: According to AARP, family caregivers provide nearly half a trillion dollars per year in unpaid labor to care for their loved ones.
 And the costs of paid senior care are rising.
-A Genworth survey found 41 percent of family caregivers experienced “negative physical side effects, including depression.”
+It’s no wonder a report from the Family Caregiver Alliance notes that higher levels of stress, anxiety, depression and other mental health effects are common among family members who care for an older relative or friend.

 Since the costs to family caregivers are so high, many wonder, shouldn’t those family members be eligible to get paid for their work?
 Fortunately, there are several programs that allow you to get paid to be a family caregiver and even offer resources that help with the responsibilities of caregiving.

-If your loved one is a Medicaid recipient, he or she may be able to hire you as a paid caregiver.
+If your loved one is a Medicaid recipient, they may be able to hire you as a paid caregiver.
 Most states offer Medicaid waiver self-directed long-term services and supports (LTSS) programs, which allows Medicaid participants to maintain decision-making authority over their own care and how their Medicaid funds are spent.

-According to the most recently available data from the Centers for Medicare and Medicaid Services, states across the country spent over $158 billion on these programs in 2015.
-There are several self-directed options states offer, including self-directed personal assistant services in which participants select and train their own provider and decide how much to pay them, and waivers for those who prefer to get home and community-based care.
+According to the most recently available data from the Centers for Medicare and Medicaid Services, combined federal and state spending on these programs totaled over $154 billion in 2016.
+There are several self-directed options states offer, including self-directed personal assistant services in which participants select and train their own provider and decide how much to pay them and waivers for those who prefer to get home and community-based care, which are referred to as Home & Community Based Services (HCBS).
 Some states also offer Structured Family Caregiving programs through a partnership with the organization Caregiver Homes.
 Family caregivers can be paid through this program if their loved one is a Medicaid recipient.

 Medicaid, which targets low-income Americans, seniors, people with disabilities and a few select other groups, has certain income requirements.
 Determine the eligibility requirements first to find out if your loved one qualifies for Medicaid.
 If so, contact your state’s Medicaid office to get more information about self-directed services and whether you can become a paid family caregiver.